concept-lab/SiteFerret/README.md

  - infoPocket\<pocket_number>\.txt --> info on residues and (pseudo) mouths with relative normals.
 Note: you might want to post-process it with functions.getEntrance()
  - \<structure_name\>.vert and .face for nice triangulation in VMD of the structure.
 This is a "classical" NanoShaper output.

-### Train and test your own Isolation Forest on a custom dataset
+### Train and test your own Isolation Forests on a custom dataset
+ The following scripts are contained in the scripts/ folder.

+*Procedure*:

+ 1. Generate the training data using the getData.py.
+This scripts produces a *features_data.pkl* binary file containing all matching pockets and sub-pockets of the algorithm run over several clustering parameters and a given list of structure-ligands pairs.
+This script need an *input.prm* file detailing the clustering parameters to be explored (an example is given in the confFiles folder).
+Furthermore, a structure folder containing all necessary files must be set-up.
+The folder contains PQRs of analysed structures, ligands in xyz format, and a txt file containing the map between structures and corresponding ligands.

+<ins>Remember to copy the trained forests in siteFerret/trainedModels/</ins>.
+The default name of the 4 isolation forests (see **isoForest.ipynb** Jupyter notebook) are IF_geometryL, IF_geometryS, IF_chemistryL, IF_chemistryS

 TODO..

-Need set up files: *input.prm* files (an example is given in the confFiles folder.)
+Need set up files: *input.prm* files
 An example of advanced scripting is provided by scripts/loop.py together with a sample *structure* folder containing structure-ligand pairs and a ligandMap.txt file.

 In input.prm: